Volunteer

 Fluent and clear spoken English is a required skill.
 Volunteering commitment is flexible above our minimum commitment of two duty shifts per term.

-The links for our upcoming training weekend can be found here.
+The links for our upcoming training weekends can be found here.

-• All Durham students are invited to attend our training weekends.
+• All Durham students are welcome to attend our training weekends.

 • Regardless of whether you’re considering volunteering for Nightline, training for welfare, or simply just interested in improving your listening skills, we encourage you to attend the weekend.

-• We run a training weekend once a term, in October, February, and June.
+• We run a training weekends once a term, in October, February, and June.

 • The weekends consist of a series of talks on topics such as depression, anxiety, suicide, loss and bereavement, and identity.
 These talks are accompanied by group workshops where we use role-plays to practice listening skills.